 Arlene Rush is a conceptual multidisciplinary artist who challenges the theories used to classify her art.
-Rush’s artistic journey confronts the under-acknowledged dialogues that have shaped society, feminist ideology, and our political engagement.
+The art of Rush’s exists among ideas of a feminist ideology, political engagement, and a strong sense of identity, i.e., the artist’s own voice and how it critically relates to the world around her.
 Inquiries have pervaded her life on the issues of gender, identity, and equality.
+Rush’s artistic journey confronts the under-acknowledged dialogues that have shaped society and our political engagement.

 Her work is in numerous collections, among some are: Schomburg Center for Research in Black Culture, New York, NY; Museum of Modern Art, Wales, UK; Museu Brasileiro de Escultura, Sao Paulo, Brazil; Library of Congress, Thomas Jefferson Bldg., Washington, D.C.; Sara M. Vance Waddell, Cincinnati, OH; Joe Baio’s Collection, New York, NY; Golden Collection, Berlin, NY and The Robert H. Chaney Collection, Houston, TX and ARCO Chemical, Newton Square, PA.

 Rush has been reviewed in numerous publications including: The New York Times, Wall Street International, Eidenhovens Dagblad, Art Fuse, D/Railed Contemporary Art Magazine, Hyperallergic, Huffington Post, New York Daily News, Artdependence Magazine, ANTE Magazine, Varsari21, Time Out New York, Artsy Editorial, Rheinische Post, Aktuell, The New Yorker, Stadtmagazin, International Gallerie, and Lilith Magazine.